Environment

 -

-1. Reduction of CO2 emissions from our company
+1. Reduction of CO₂ emissions from Fujikura

 - Energy conservation: Develop innovative Monodukuri to improve productivity and business competitiveness, and actively promote conventional energy conservation activities